 about human rights issues.

-practice of human rights," a member of H-Net Humanities
+theory, and practice of human rights," a member of H-Net

 • theHive-- World Bank-sponsored interactive, action-oriented "knowledge platform on fragility, conflict, and violence, which provides both an online and face-to-face communication platform for the community of practice working on these issues to share and build knowledge," with many partner organizations.

 • Human Rights.gov-- Maintained by the U.S. Department of State as a "portal for international human rights related information from the United States Government."